CV page

 Integrating community population dynamics and tritrophic interactions for sustainable pest control: oilseed rape as

 a model system.
-This project is in collaboration with Peter Anderson, Mattias Larsson, Ola Lundin, the Cropping Systems Ecology unit and the Plant Protection centre of the Swedish Board of Agriculture.
+Led by Peter Anderson and in collaboration with: Mattias Larsson, Ola Lundin, and the Plant Protection centre of the Swedish Board of Agriculture.
 Funded by Formas (2022-2024)

 Teaching